gaehlerm/SoftwareEngineering/README.md

 # 22. Software Architecture

+Architecture: "the decisions you wish you could get right early" - Ralph Johnson

+"Architecture is the important stuff - whatever that is." - Ralph Johnson

 "The perfect kind of architecture decision is the one which never has to be made" ― Robert C. Martin